CIS565-Fall-2016/Project2-Stream-Compaction/README.md

 ![](images/naive_blocksize.png)

-This graph shows that a 256 blocksize has the lowest average runtime, so this is the value I selected for the final analysis.
+This graph shows that a 256 block size has the lowest average runtime, so this is the value I selected for the final analysis.

 ### Efficient Parallel Implementation

 The work-efficient scan implementation can be split into two pieces.

 The first part, depicted below, is the "upsweep."
-Here, by using a binary tree representation of the array, we compute several intermidate vlaues at each leve
+Here, by using a binary tree representation of the array, we compute several intermediate values at each level.

 ![](images/efficient_parallel_upsweep.tiff)*Source: CIS565 Lecture Slides*

-Next, we carry out a "downsweep," which swaps some values and accumalates value in necessary locations in the array.
+Next, we carry out a "downsweep," which swaps some values and accumulates value in necessary locations in the array.

 ![](images/efficient_parallel_downsweep.tiff)*Source: CIS565 Lecture Slides*